roddhjav/apparmor.d/README.md

 ```

 `aa-log` can optionally be given a profile name as argument to
-only shows the log for a given profile:
+only show the log for a given profile:
 ```
 $ aa-log dnsmasq
 DENIED  dnsmasq open /proc/sys/kernel/osrelease comm=dnsmasq requested_mask=r denied_mask=r